-Composition of committees tion to the Bureau by the political groups, the Nonattached Members or at least thirteen Members.
+Committee members shall be elected after nomina-1 tions have been submitted to the Bureau by the political groups, the Non-attached Members or at least thirteen Members.
 The Bureau shall submit to Parliament proposals designed to ensure fair representation of Member States and of political views.